sunrise-rab/geo-detectives/README.md

 ### Images

-I downloaded the Background image from [FREEPIK](https://www.freepik.com/).
-It is a vintage-style world map used as the website’s background to reflect the theme of exploration and geography.
+I Generated the Background image from [ChatGPT](https://chatgpt.com/).It is a  world map used as the website’s background to reflect the theme of exploration and geography.

 ### Responsiveness